-Popular in India now is the Nehru Jacket, which developed from the achkan.
+Famous in India now is the Nehru Jacket, which developed from the Achkan.
 Gold or silver thread can be used to embroider it.
 A scarf, known as a dupatta, may also complement the achkan.

 As a rule, you want your pants to go with your jacket.
 Similarly, pairing a coat with contrasting color pants has become fashionable.
 Originally from Rajasthan, the bandhgala swiftly spread throughout India for formal and semi-formal occasions.

 Sikhs in India traditionally wear a turban called a Dastar, also known as a pagri.
 It is a Religious Symbol Representing Valor, Honor, and Spirituality.
 The Kesh, one of the Five Ks of Sikhism, requires that the Sikh’s hair remain long and uncut.
 Hence this headgear is worn for that purpose.
 Different Sikhism sects, such as the Nihang and the Namdhari, have developed distinct dastar styles.

 5. Rajasthani Safa